Programs of Study

 Detailed information, requirements, and access to the online DSR application are available at https://gsas.yale.edu/admissions/non-degree-application-process.
 DSR applicants must provide evidence of insurance coverage for the duration of their studies at Yale at the time of application.

 In rare circumstances, students may apply for a second year of registration in the DSR; however, cumulative enrollment is limited to two years.
-Students enrolled in the DSR who are subsequently admitted to degree programs in the Graduate School may receive academic and tuition credit for no more than four courses completed while enrolled in the DSR, provided that the department recommends such credit and the appropriate associate dean approves.
+Students enrolled in the DSR who are subsequently admitted to degree programs in the graduate school may receive academic and tuition credit for no more than four courses completed while enrolled in the DSR, provided that the department recommends such credit and the appropriate academic dean approves.

 Interdisciplinary Study